 Instructions

-- In a food safe bag, combine the soy sauce, rice vinegar, brown sugar, apple juice, garlic cloves, and ginger together.
+- In a food safe bag or bowl, whisk together the soy sauce, rice vinegar, brown sugar, apple juice, garlic cloves, and ginger.

-- Add the ribs, seal the bag, and massage the marinade in through the outside of the bag.
+- Add the ribs, seal the bag, and massage the marinade around the ribs in the bag.
 Allow the ribs to marinate for at least 4 hours.

-- Remove the Beef Short Ribs from the marinade and set the bag of marinade aside.
+- Remove the ribs from the marinade and set the bag of marinade aside.
 Grill the ribs on each side for about 4 minutes or until each side is golden and the internal temperature is at 145°F.

 - In a small saucepan, boil the marinade until it reduces by half (this should take about 7 minutes).
-Garnish the Beef Short Ribs with green onions and serve them with the marinade on the side for dipping.
+Garnish the ribs with green onions and serve them with the marinade on the side for dipping.

 Super yummy!
 Easy to sub ingredients too, I didn't have apple juice so used pineapple juice, used extra garlic to please the hubby lol, and added a good squirt of sriracha.
 I recommend giving the marinade it a quick taste before adding the meat, just to make sure the flavors are where you want them to be (I tasted an ended up adding a bit more pineapple juice, soy sauce, and the sriracha) seared them on our cast iron as we don't have a grill, and they turned out perfect!!
 Thanks so much for the recipe <3